(Last Update: 16.5.2021)

 The society has a few groups that meet monthly in Porto, Lisbon, in the Algarve and Madeira Island wich organise lectures and help the members with their plants.
 Country walks to photograph wild orchids are other activities organised by the several regional groups.

-The Society organises an annual Orchid Exhibition in Porto and participates in other plant Exhibitions and Fairs.
+The Society organises two annual Orchid Exhibitions in Porto and Lisbon and participates in other plant Exhibitions and Fairs.

 A journal called LUSORQUIDEAS is published 3-4 times a year wich registeres the society’s activities and publishes original texts and photos from the members.